-Walk the Plank of the Brig Amity
+Walk The Plank Of The Brig Amity

 The Brig Amity arrived in Albany, bringing the first British settlement to Western Australia.
 The full-sized replica of the Brig Amity is currently in the Museum of the Great Southern.
 You can go aboard and explore it.
-There is a certain fascination to walking in the shoes of the ship crew who came to Albany with European settlers.
+There is a certain fascination with walking in the shoes of the ship crew who came to Albany with European settlers.
 You can learn about the sounds and sights, about the many encounters the ship crew had on their sails, and so much more.

 Kids are going to have a brilliant time climbing down the steep enclosed places.
 You can walk about the ship, learn and understand the many impressive features and functions of this ancient vessel.
 A different experience compared to the other tourist attractions in Albany.
 Worth adding to your list of things to do in Albany.

-Visit the Albany Convict & Gaol Museum
+Visit The Albany Convict & Gaol Museum

 It might not be the most joyous tourist spot Albany has to offer, but this museum certainly is one of the most interesting places to come and see.
 You will have the opportunity to walk through Albany, Western Australia’s convict past.
 Glimpse into the small cells, get transported to a time when imperial convicts were transported to Albany as skilled labourers.

 The friendly staff will be happy to answer your questions and dive deep into the history.
 An excellent Museum- definitely nothing like most museums.
-And it’s few steps away from the Great Southern Museum too.
+And it’s a few steps away from the Great Southern Museum too.
 This visit truly will be one-of-a-kind, so make sure to add to your listing of things in Albany.

-Drive by the Chainsaw Sculpture Display
+Drive-By The Chainsaw Sculpture Display

-Sounds a little sinister but in reality, It’s more unexpected, intriguing and probably one of the most fascinating displays of art you will come across all of Western Australia.
+Sounds a little sinister but in reality, It’s more unexpected, intriguing and probably one of the most fascinating displays of art you will come across in all of Western Australia.
 Just a few minutes from Middleton Beach.
 It is a park of wooden sculptures, from the most epic looking to the most bizarre-looking displays.
 You don’t have to even get down, simply drive past as you enjoy these clever works of art.

 Explore Albany’s Historic Whaling Station